-Tired of not being called for interviews?
-Get some key tips for searching jobs in Ghana to help you stay aloft the unemployment situation in Ghana.
+Tired of not being called for interviews in ghana?
+Get some key tips for searching for jobs in Ghana to help you stay aloft the unemployment situation in Ghana.

 The average graduate from any level of academic study will attest to the fact that the most dreaded stage in life is looking for jobs in Ghana after school.
-It is indeed one of the most daunting,time consuming, frustrating and depressing process to go through considering the associated complications that come with job search.
-Some jobseekers fall victim of job scams through the process, others don’t wait for forever to even get their application acknowledged by recruiters or employers.
-The phenomenon appears to prevalent as far as job search in Africa as a whole is concerned.
+It is indeed one of the most daunting,time consuming, frustrating and depressing processes to go through considering the associated complications that come with job search in ghana.
+Some job seekers fall victim of job scams through the process, others don’t wait for forever to even get their application acknowledged by recruiters or employers.
+The phenomenon appears to prevalent as far as a job search in Africa as a whole is concerned.

-Admist the aforementioned situation, people are still getting hired anyway.
-Could it be they are doing something right or merely a matter of usual nepotism also known as ‘whom you know’ canker.
+Amidst the aforementioned situation, people are still getting hired anyway.
+Could it be they are doing something right or merely a matter of usual nepotism also known as ‘whom you know’ canker?

-The author believes while nepotistic tendencies might be rife, it obviously cannot sustain the manpower needs of the Ghana particularly for specialised roles such as programming jobs in Ghana, Engineering jobs in Ghana, Medical expert jobs etc. Thus some individuals who have been successful at getting the seemingly limited jobs in Ghana may most likely be using some tried and tested jobsearch techniques that others maybe unaware of or may not be implementing well.
+The author believes while nepotistic tendencies might be rife, it obviously cannot sustain the manpower needs of Ghana particularly for specialised roles such as programming jobs in Ghana, Engineering jobs in Ghana, Medical expert jobs, etc. Thus some individuals who have been successful at getting the seemingly limited jobs in Ghana may most likely be using some tried and tested jobsearch techniques that others may be unaware of or may not be implemented well.

 Some tips which may have been overlooked and thus dwindling the chances of getting hired are discussed below.